Usenet: A Dive into Online Discussions

 • Backbone +

 Usenet is a decentralized network dependent on the Usenet servers linked together.
-When a provider has a dedicated server network, it's called a backbone.
+When a provider has a dedicated server network, it's called a backbone or platform.
 A backbone can have many servers in many locations.
 Here at Newshosting, because we own and operate our own server farms in the United States, Netherlands, and Germany, we are considered one of the strongest Usenet backbones in the world.

 • Binary File +

-A binary file is any file that's not a text file - items like video, audio, image, and software files.
-The more binary retention your provider has, the more access you'll have to the binary files you're interested in accessing.
+A binary is any post that's not a text post.
+The more binary retention your provider has, the more access you'll have to the binaries you're interested in accessing.
 Here at Newshosting, we have the best retention in the industry so that our users can find what they're looking for with + days of binary retention (and growing!).

 • Connections +

-Connections allow you to perform multiple downloads simultaneously, and every Usenet account comes with a set amount of connections.
-Checking your bandwidth usage will help you determine just how many connections you should be using (say 52 instead of 60), but generally, you'll be able to max out your download speeds with 30 - 60 connections.
+Connections allow you to access multiple articles simultaneously, and every Usenet account comes with a set amount of connections.
+Checking your bandwidth usage will help you determine just how many connections you should be using.

 • ISP Involvement +

-In the early days of Usenet and the Internet, most Internet Service Providers (ISPs) provided all of their users with access to Usenet servers.
-However, this access is expensive, and ISPs eventually cut off this access.
+In the early days of Usenet and the Internet, most Internet Service Providers (ISPs) included Usenet access with their service, but most no longer do.
 Today, with concerns about ISPs spying on your activity, you can enable free SSL in your Newshosting newsreader to ensure the data transfer between your system and Usenet's servers is private and secure.

 • Newsgroup +

-A Usenet newsgroup is a discussion group, and consists of either binary or true text files.
-Most newsgroups will have a central theme or subject matter around which their posts focus, may be moderated or unmoderated, and offer much greater privacy and anonymity than internet groups and forums.
+A Usenet newsgroup is a discussion group.
+Most newsgroups have a central theme or subject matter around which their posts focus, may be moderated or unmoderated, and offer much greater privacy and anonymity than Internet groups and forums.

 • Newsreader +

-Similar to how you would use a search engine to access the Internet, newsreaders are used to access, search, and download Usenet files.
+Similar to how you would use a web browser to access the World Wide Web, newsreaders are used to access, search, and retrieve Usenet posts.
 We recommend the Newshosting newsreader, because it has built-in search and requires zero setup.
-A powerful newsreader with a built-in unlimited search tool and file preview features, Newshosting's free newsreader is available for Windows, Mac, and Linux operating systems.
+A powerful newsreader with a built-in unlimited search tool and article preview features, Newshosting's free newsreader is available for Windows, Mac, and Linux operating systems.

 • NZB File +

-NZB files are able to automatically group files together.
-Because most binary files on Usenet are split into several pieces, NZBs hold the location information for the files you want.
+NZBs are able to automatically group articles together.
+Because most binary posts on Usenet are split into several pieces, NZBs hold the location information for the posts you want.

 • Retention +

 Retention is the length of time measured in days that articles and posts will stay on Usenet.
-Older posts will download just as fast as files posted today, so the longer retention your Usenet provider offers, the more files you'll be able to access.
-It's also important to note that spooling a large amount of retention is expensive, so you want a provider who is willing to spend that kind of money on their customers.
-Here at Newshosting, we're very proud to offer the absolute highest number of binary and text retention at + days - and growing.
+Older posts can be found and read as quickly as new ones, so the longer retention your Usenet provider offers, the more you'll be able to access.
+Here at Newshosting, we're very proud to offer the absolute highest binary and text retention rate at + days and growing.

 • Server Clusters / Server Farm +

 It's important for your Usenet provider to have access to a server cluster, or server farm, specifically because of redundancy.
-If one server in a cluster runs into performance issues, the others can toe the line and users would neither notice or experience any service decline.
-Multiple server clusters also mean more room for storage and days retention, and they guarantee consistent and reliable performance.
+If one server in a cluster runs into performance issues, the others can continue to support users without them noticing any service decline.
+Multiple server clusters also mean more retention, and they guarantee consistent, reliable performance.

 • SSL Encryption +